ryantorrecampo/Freestyle/README.md

 Freestyle is a website that uses the Wordnik API to generate arrays of random words.

 - Developed using React, Redux, and Axios
-- Eventually will add support to pull instrumental tracks from YouTube
+- Will eventually add support to pull instrumental tracks from YouTube